Jannik44/pihole-browser-games-blocklist/README.md

 # pihole-browser-games-blocklist
-a pihole blocklist with online games
+a pihole blocklist for online games

 you can add this list to your pihole via one of the below links (only one needed)